Mitsuo-320/devops-engineer-test/README.md

 Once you're happy, you can push it to the docker registry.
 Authentication details for the registry will be provided.

 Next, create the neccessary Kubernetes resources to serve up this API.
 Allow the API to be accessible from the internet.

+TIP: The API will need to be able to communicate with Mongo.
+To ensure that everything is up, you can make use of readiness and liveness probes in Kubernetes for this.
+The API provides a handy `/health` endpoint to check if it can connect to a Mongo instance.

 ### 4. Ansible
 Create an Ansible playbook to automate the deployment of the API to Kubernetes.
 You don't have to automate the MongoDB deployment.